blazing216/blazing216.github.io/_posts/2022-08-26-processes-of-writing-paper.md

 It is very unlikely that a researcher do research for no reasons.
 It is more likely that we find something surprising and unexpected by-products and try to explore its significance.

 ### Start from a list of related questions and decide which one the results contribute the most.
-I am not sure how this works.
+I am not sure if this works.
 It is more helpful when trying to think of a idea for proposals.
 Actually, formulating a research question is similar to writing proposals.

+## Organisation of the folder structure
+I found that, besides a messy and large folder structure that keeps all the information you created during the research, it is good to have a small folder that stores selected, organised dataset/figures/documents that distilled from the research process.

+For example, a set of figures for a certain manuscript.